RESEARCH STARTER

 Background

 When ships from Great Britain arrived in Australia in 1788, between 300,000 and one million First Nations people lived on the continent.
-The Aboriginal and Torres Strait Islander people had centuries of established culture and spoke an estimated 250 languages.
+The Aboriginal and Torres Strait Islander people had long-established culture dating back at least 60,000 years and spoke an estimated 250 languages.
 During the late eighteenth century, Great Britain transported approximately 162,000 prisoners to the Botany Bay colony that it established in Australia’s New South Wales.
 During the mid-1800s, these Europeans were joined by thousands more when gold was discovered.
 In addition to the Europeans, thousands of Chinese people also arrived and established towns and cities.
 By 1901, the Commonwealth of Australia was formed.

-From the 1820s to 1830s, reserves or reservations were established by the colonial government through Aboriginal protection policies.
+From the 1820s to the 1830s, reserves or reservations were established by the colonial government through Aboriginal protection policies.
 In theory, these policies were to protect the Indigenous Australians from mistreatment by separating them from the settlers.
 However, when the Indigenous population largely refused to relocate from their ancestral lands to the reserves, force was applied to gain compliance.
 Aboriginal and Torres Strait Islander populations were attacked, and their food or water sources were poisoned to force them from areas where they were not wanted.
-According to estimates, more than 170 Indigenous people living in eastern Australia between the 1790s and 1870s were massacred.
+According to estimates, more than 170 massacres of Indigenous people living in eastern Australia occurred between the 1790s and 1870s.

 Aboriginal people were often mistreated or abused when working with or for Europeans.
 They could do very little about this because few, if any, penalties existed for flogging or otherwise assaulting them.
 They were also underpaid, not allowed to vote, and subjected to strict segregation rules, some of which remained in effect until the 1960s.